Embedded Fields — Element reference

 Apple Pay & Google Pay — built into the card mount

-When the buyer's device supports a wallet (Apple Pay on Safari / iOS, Google Pay on Chrome with a saved card) and your domain is verified with each wallet network, the wallet button appears automatically as part of the card mount.
+In the default "embed" integration mode, when the buyer's device supports a wallet (Apple Pay on Safari / iOS, Google Pay on Chrome with a saved card) and your domain is verified with each wallet network, the wallet button appears automatically as part of the card mount.
 There's no separate element to add — elements.create('card', …) is the only thing your integration needs.
+(In integrationMode: "elements" you instead mount the standalone express-checkout element for the wallet buttons.)

-Placement inside the mount is decided by the binder runtime so the buyer sees the same wallet UI they see on other checkouts — sometimes a row above the card inputs, sometimes a tab, sometimes a sheet that takes over the mount when tapped.
+Placement inside the mount is decided by the gateway runtime so the buyer sees the same wallet UI they see on other checkouts — sometimes a row above the card inputs, sometimes a tab, sometimes a sheet that takes over the mount when tapped.

 Eligibility gates (all must be true for the button to appear):